sib-swiss/single-cell-training/docs/day2/integration.md

 ## Exercises

+> :fontawesome-solid-disease: This chapter uses the `pancreas` dataset

 The `gbm` dataset does not contain any samples, treatments or methods to integrate.
 Therefore for these exercises we will use a different dataset that is described in [Comprehensive Integration of Single CellData](https://www.biorxiv.org/content/10.1101/460147v1).
 It is a dataset comprising of four different single cell experiment performed by using four different methods.

 ```R